konveyor/tackle-pathfinder/README.md

 ### API Mocking

-1. go to  microcks route
+1. go to  microcks URL
 2. go to "Importers" menu
 3. click "upload" the file openapi.json
 4. microcks will store all the dispatchers configured and apply them as long as we don't change the name and version of the API
 5. to export microcks configuration go to "Administration" menu, then "Snapshots" and then "Export"
 6. to import microcks configuration go to "Administration" menu, then "Snapshots" and then "Import Snapshot....Browse"
 7. these import/export actions should be done everytime your microcks installation is recreated
+8. every

 ### API Testing